lj020326/Ansible-inventory-file-examples/tests/ansible-groupvars-examples/README.md

 The re-usability, or the _don't-repeat-yourself_ principal format (__DRY__), of these group variables makes it an efficient method to implement in multi-stage environments to enable __configuration-as-code__ implementations for complex/advanced/elaborate datacenter host configurations.

-Using the DRY principal also __greatly reduces inadvertent/unintended divergence of configuration settings__ by minimizing duplication of configuration settings shared across host hierarchies/ancestries with the `group_vars` based approach to maintaining settings at the appropriate group level in the group hierarchy/ancestry as seen in the aforementined example 4.
+Using the DRY principal also __greatly reduces inadvertent/unintended divergence of configuration settings__ by minimizing duplication of configuration settings shared across host hierarchies/ancestries with the `group_vars` based approach to maintaining settings at the appropriate group level in the group hierarchy/ancestry as seen in the aforementioned example 4.

 ## Reference